Discover all the tax services we offer

 Keep in mind that the foreign housing exclusion is for employees only; if you are self-employed, you’ll want to use the foreign housing deduction instead.
 Though these will apply toward income tax, neither will reduce your self-employment tax.

 Only qualified housing expenses are eligible for use with the foreign housing exclusion.
 In order to correctly use the foreign housing exclusion calculator, you’ll need to know how many of your expenses are eligible.
 Housing expenses that you can use in your foreign housing exclusion calculation include rent, utilities, and other reasonable housing expenses, but you’ll want to leave out the cost of buying property, purchasing furniture, mortgage payments, domestic labor, or making improvements to the property.
 Also, you can only use this exclusion if your housing costs exceeded 16% of the FEIE amount for a specific tax year.

 The IRS changes the income limits for the FEIE each year to keep up with inflation, so the calculation of the foreign housing exclusion will need to use the most current rates.
-The FEIE was $103,900 in 2018; in 2019, it is $105,900; in 2020, it will be $107,600.
+The FEIE is $112,000 in 2022.
 So, in order to perform the computation correctly, use the below equation; the foreign housing exclusion calculator: